SachinthanaVirajith/hello-world/README.md

 # hello-world
 This is first Program of a Programmer.
-Java is powerfull programming language.
+Java is a powerfull programming language.
 I learn Java programming.